 The Accreditation Comittee

 The Accreditation Committee (AC) ensures that the standards expected by the Institute for Membership for appointments at all levels, and for the NCSC Certified Professionals (CCP) scheme, are maintained.
 We review all applications for full membership and fellowship, and all CCP applications and recertifications after the initial evaluation by the IISP Secretariat, assessors, and as appropriate by the interviewers.
 We consider the recommendations made by them, and make a decision on the outcome for each applicant.
 Our focus in particular is on the more borderline cases.
 We provide feedback to candidates, in person if potentially contentious, and will help with mentoring where necessary.
-The AC Chair is Dr Bob Nowill, and the Co-Chairs are Dr Mike Humphrey, and John Pringle.
+The Co-Chairs are Dr Mike Humphrey and John Pringle.
+Appeals and matters for the IISP Ethics and Professional Standards (E&PS) Board are handled by Dr Bob Nowill.

 AC members are asked to attend as many meetings as they can of no more than 45-60 minutes duration, reviewing up to 30 candidates at each session, either on a conference call or, less often face-to-face (F2F) somewhere convenient such a company premises or the IISP Evesham Offices.
 We also provide advice and experience to the Board on other matters as appropriate.
 The AC is split into two streams, A and B. These are Chaired by either the Chair or one of the two Co-Chairs, and the Chair and at least one of the Co-Chairs usually attend both streams.
 Other members are allocated to stream A or B.